 ENVIRONMENTAL ISSUES Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact VIII.
-GREENHOUSE GAS EMISSI ONS - Would the project: a) Generate greenhouse gas emissions, either directly or indirectly, that may have a significant impact on the environment? х a) Generate greenhouse gas emissions, either directly or indirectly, that may have a significant impact on the environment?
+GREENHOUSE GAS EMISSI ONS - Would the project: a) Generate greenhouse gas emissions, either directly or indirectly, that may have a significant impact on the environment? Х b) Conflict with an applicable plan, policy or regulation adopted for the purpose of reducing the emissions of greenhouse gases? Х a) Generate greenhouse gas emissions, either directly or indirectly, that may have a significant impact on the environment?